somebeaver/Lowrider.js/README.md

 2. `build` events of components with existing HTML on DOM insertion are assumed to be using their cached contents from a prior build, so their `build` event is skipped so as to not overwirte the cache.
+3. When two components have a parent-child relationship, the parent should create the child Element during its `onBuild()` hook, which ensures that the child's `onBuild()` hook can rely on the parent for data that was initialized earlier in the parent's rendering process.

 #### Async Operations in the Build Step